Physical Therapist Aides in Massachusetts

 Top States for Physical Therapist Aides Employment

-View the list below to see where most Physical Therapist Aides work.
+The table below shows the states where most Physical Therapist Aides work.

 |State||Number Employed||Annual Median Salary|